yanidruffy/venture-vibes/README.md

 ### HTML Validator

 HTML files have been validated using [W3C Markup Validation Service](https://validator.w3.org/)<br>
-A common theme and the only error throughout the validation checks is a css error caused by using a newer CSS feature by summernote.
+A common theme and the only error throughout the validation checks is a CSS error caused by using a newer CSS feature by summernote.

 <details>
 <summary>HTML Validator Results</summary>